-Clients must support receipt of this and OpenScape Voice must support sending this in the context of call diversion (see Sect.
-8.8.1).
+Clients must support receipt of this and OpenScape Voice must support sending this in the context of call diversion.

 5.12.1.4 182 Queued

 Clients must support receipt of this and should provide appropriate audio and visual indication to the user that the call is being queued, including the identity of the queued-at party if available.
 OpenScape Voice will only send this response if received from a peer UA.